Report on

 for the first string gauge.
 When they had been used it would be time to change

 gauges, and so I laid out as many pins as would be needed.
+I wanted to have a red felt mark on

-wouldn't be left out.
+so they wouldn't be left out.
+The

-The loop-making machine was fastened down
+loop-making machine was fastened down with two wooden clamps, the left one

-with two wooden clamps, the left one opening up and down.
-The wire coil was
+opening up and down.
+The wire coil was hung over the metal bar sticking up out

-hung over the metal bar sticking up out of the left clamp, and a 10-cm end of
+of the left clamp, and a 10-cm end of the wired was wound around the machine's

-counterclockwise turning around the wire and I stopped about 3 cm from the hook
+hook.
+The end was twisted counterclockwise turning around the wire and I

-by bending the end at a right angle out from the wire.
-The end and wire were
+stopped about 3 cm from the hook by bending the end at a right angle out from

-held fast with pliers and the machine pedaled again.
-I let it whirl until there
+again.
+I let it whirl until there were enough windings.

 The wire was stretched straight out from